A planetary social enterprise

 Tim Winton: Founder/Director

 Tim spent the early part of his working life planting trees in the wilderness and leading the development of an experimental sustainability education community.

 His over-riding passion is learning from natural systems and applying these insights to creating a better world.

 We are in the middle of a planetary-scale transition.
 The industrial structures that supported growth for much of the last century are breaking down under unprecedented levels of complexity.
 Managing the complexity challenge, Tim believes, means learning a living systems operating model–one that mimics nature’s ability to self-organise for more adaptive and innovative, collaborative problem solving.

-From his observations and experiments with the natural world and insights from the complexity sciences, Tim created PatternDynamics, a naturalistic systems thinking framework designed for purpose-driven collaboration.
+From his observations of the natural world, experiments in community and organisational life, and insights from the complexity sciences, Tim created PatternDynamics, a naturalistic systems thinking framework designed for purpose-driven collaboration.
 He shares it as a set of practices to support self-organisation skills for individuals and groups.

 Tim is a serial social entrepreneur.
 He works at the intersection of commerce, sustainability, and social change.
 His roles include forester, permaculture designer, organic farmer, sustainability educator, leadership coach, organisational consultant, executive, trustee and board member.
 He is an award-winning independent scholar.

 Areas of expertise include ecological design, strategy, leadership decision making, integral theory and practice, team performance, self-organisation, systems thinking training, and simplifying complex problem solving.